-- Give statutory protection to Bush Forever sites that was promised by the government in 2000 as well as increasing funding for adequate management of these sites (\$800,000 p/a) - Immediately reject the Barnett Government's proposed Aboriginal Heritage Act Amendment Bill 2014 and seek to abolish the Aboriginal Heritage Act 1972 in favour of contemporary legislation which would aim too: - provide higher levels of protection to Aboriginal heritage listed sites xviii; - expand the definition of heritage listed and heritage protected to include sites that are directly related to aspects of song cycles and dreaming lines, consistent with how Aboriginal people value places; - Introduce an Acquisition Fund to purchase natural areas of high conservation value in urban areas.
-The Metropolitan Region Improvement Tax (1959) could also be used to generate additional revenue for this. (\$20m p/a) - · End offsets as a legitimate replacement for lost remnant bushland.
+- Give statutory protection to Bush Forever sites that was promised by the government in 2000 as well as increasing funding for adequate management of these sites (\$800,000 p/a) - Immediately reject the Barnett Government's proposed Aboriginal Heritage Act Amendment Bill 2014 and seek to abolish the Aboriginal Heritage Act 1972 in favour of contemporary legislation which would aim too:

+- expand the definition of heritage listed and heritage protected to include sites that are directly related to aspects of song cycles and dreaming lines, consistent with how Aboriginal people value places; - Introduce an Acquisition Fund to purchase natural areas of high conservation value in urban areas.
+The Metropolitan Region Improvement Tax (1959) could also be used to generate additional revenue for this. (\$1.5m p/a) - · End offsets as a legitimate replacement for lost remnant bushland.